Working off-the-clock: why it’s illegal & how to prevent it

 Off-the-clock work is the work employees perform outside of their working hours and for which they are not compensated.
-This type of labor is not contributing to overtime pay and can include any type of activity that benefits the employer and that counts as a part of the job.
-So, working off the clock covers work activities done outside of their official shifts (before or after official working hours).
+This type of labor does not contribute to overtime pay.
+It can include any type of activity that benefits the employer and counts as a part of the job.
+So, working off-the-clock covers work activities done outside official shifts (before or after official working hours), without any compensation.

 The most common types of off-the-clock work activities

-- Pre-shift work: activities like truck warming or loading, worksite preparation, or carrying equipment for the job.
+- Pre-shift work: activities like truck warming or loading, worksite preparation, or carrying job equipment.

 - Post-shift work: cleaning up the workspace, equipment, and tools, finishing tasks that should be done by the end of the shift, or returning equipment.

 - Administrative work: doing paperwork, attending meetings, reviewing work documents, taking work calls and answering work emails, outside of employee's working hours.